MicrosoftDocs/quantum-docs/articles/machines/resources-estimator.md

 }
 ```

 As the example shows, `ResourcesEstimator` provides the `ToTSV()` method, which generates a table with tab-separated values (TSV).
 You can save the table to a file or display it to the console for analysis.
-The following is a sample output from the preceding program:
+For example, the output from the preceding program is the following:

 ```output
 Metric          Sum             Max